turbot/steampipe-mod-bitbucket-compliance/docs/index.md

 ## References

-[GitHub](https://github.com/) is a provider of Internet hosting for software development and version control using Git.
+[BitBucket](https://bitbucket.org/) is a Git-based source code repository hosting service owned by Atlassian.

 [Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.